Impact of Chronic Conditions on Mobility

 • Weakness and discomfort, leading to avoidance of physical activity.

-• Management: Supervised exercise programs, medications to improve circulation, and surgical interventions like angioplasty in severe cases.
+PAD is managed with supervised exercise programs, medications to improve circulation, and surgical interventions like angioplasty in severe cases.

 Stroke

 Interruption of blood flow to the brain causes neurological impairments, often affecting motor function and coordination.
+Stroke can have a tremendous impact on mobility, including:

 • Partial or complete paralysis, often on one side of the body (hemiplegia).